cosmos72/gomacro/doc/generics-cti.md

 	 an error message like `sort: type func() is not Ordered` instead of some deeply nested error due to `a < b` used on `func()` values.

-  2) constraints allow programmers writing generic code to specify explicitly the requirements of their code, i.e. on which types it can be used and why.
+  2) contracts allow programmers writing generic code to specify explicitly the requirements of their code, i.e. on which types it can be used and why.

 	 Without them, it is not always simple to understand if a complicated generic function